thomas-lg/git-bisect-demo/README.md

 # react-webpack-starterkit
-Want to have a quick setup that allows you to play with [react](https://reactjs.org/), [webpack](https://webpack.js.org/) or [sass](https://sass-lang.com/)?
+Do you want to have a quick setup that allows you to play with [react](https://reactjs.org/), [webpack](https://webpack.js.org/) or [sass](https://sass-lang.com/)?
 Enjoy this small starter kit to begin your project.
-Not so much stuff in just what's needed to make your life easier ...
+Not so much stuff in, just what's needed to make your life easier ...

 ## Installation
 Nothing fancy here